mir-pucrs/concon-front-end/README.md

   * TensorFlow is the backend, upgrading it will download protobuf, pbr, funcsigs, mock, werkzeug and tensorflow
   * If you get the following error ```Resource u'tokenizers/punkt/english.pickle' not found.```  Please use the NLTK Downloader to obtain the missing resource  ```nltk.download() ```
-    * -->Do : sudo python -m nltk.downloader punkt
+    * -->Do : python -m nltk.downloader punkt
+    * -->Do : python -m nltk.downloader wordnet
+    * -->Do : python -m nltk.downloader averaged_perceptron_tagger
     * -->pip install h5py
-    * -->sudo pip install keras --upgrade
+    * -->pip install keras --upgrade
 * pdfminer.six [will run setup.py bdist_wheel for pycrypto and built pdfminer.six and pycrypto]
 * [HomeBrew](https://brew.sh/index_pt-br.html) -->If in MacOs